Making your home more accessible – are the rules about to change?

 What do regulations currently say about accessibility in new homes?

-The 2015 edition of Approved Document M Volume 1 provided guidance that consolidated and updated two previous documents outlining standards for accessible homes, namely the Lifetime Homes and Wheelchair Housing Design guides.
+The 2015 edition of Approved Document M Volume 1: The Guidance 4 consolidated and updated two previous documents outlining standards for accessible homes, namely the Lifetime Homes and Wheelchair Housing Design guides.

 Requirement M4 (1) describes three access standard categories: